Offers neutral colour perception and is well suited for driving.

 The UV index measures the intensity of ultraviolet radiation from the sun and the potential risk to your eye health.
 While manufacturers voluntarily follow industry labelling standards, compliant sunglasses generally fall into one of three categories:

-1. Fashion Sunglasses: Lightly tinted lenses for low-sunlight conditions.
+- Fashion Sunglasses: Lightly tinted lenses for low-sunlight conditions.
 They block up to 60% of visible light and UVA, and between 87.5% and 95% of UVB.

-2. General-Purpose Sunglasses: Block between 60% and 92% of visible light and UVA, and between 95% and 99% of UVB.
+- General-Purpose Sunglasses: Block between 60% and 92% of visible light and UVA, and between 95% and 99% of UVB.
 Ideal for bright days—and the only type suitable for driving.

-3. High-Protection Sunglasses: Designed for extended exposure to strong sunlight.
+- High-Protection Sunglasses: Designed for extended exposure to strong sunlight.
 They block up to 97% of visible light, up to 98.5% of UVA, and at least 99% of UVB.

-Lenses With a Gray Tint
+Choosing a Tint

-Lenses With a Gray Tint
+Gray Tint

 Lenses With a Brown Tint